ovh/docs/pages/platform/public-cloud/setup_instance_reverse/guide.en-au.md

 ## Objective

-Reverse DNS resolution generally means the mapping of a domain name (or host name) to an IP address.
-A DNS lookup of the associated IP address will then receive this domain name in response.
+Reverse DNS is the complement to "forward" DNS resolution which resolves domain names into IP addresses.
+With reverse DNS resolution, an IP address can resolve into the domain name (or host name) it is mapped to.
+This means that DNS queries of the associated IP address will return this domain name.

 Configuring the reverse DNS resolution for an instance is especially useful when sending emails.
 A mail server's validation by spam protection systems will improve if a DNS lookup of the IP address resolves properly.